alcortesm/sysmon/README.md

 # sysmon
-System monitor daemon (network usage, cpu usage...) written in Go.
+System monitor D-Bus daemon and some clients to monitor CPU usage.